 - Nicholas Air: This program offers personalized, luxury travel experiences, with no upfront costs or long-term commitment, the program provides individuals and businesses access to a fleet of private jets for a fraction of the cost of full ownership.

-These are just a few of the top fractional jet ownership programs available.
 It’s important to research and compare different options to determine the best fit for your needs.

 Can You Write Off Fractional Jet Ownership Costs?